lvaylet/resin-fsea/README.md

 development).
 GitHub's editor also has a wealth of plugins for linting, testing, versioning...
 - The dashboard is built with Vue.js and a few libraries from its  ecosystem (like [Vue-Mqtt](https://github.com/nik-zp/Vue-Mqtt) to easily subscribe and react to MQTT topics).
 [Vue CLI](https://cli.vuejs.org/) is used to scaffold, build and package the dashboard web application.
 It features out-of-the-box support for Babel, TypeScript, ESLint, PostCSS, PWA, unit testing & end-to-end testing, as well as hot reloading during development.

-Finally, there are a few key differences between such an exercise and a real-world project:
+Finally, there are a few key differences between such an assignment and a real-world project:

 This assignment... | A real-world project could instead...
 --- | ---